-If you have experienced suicidal feelings in the past, or are still feeling low now, you may be worried that these feelings might return or get worse.
+If you have experienced suicidal feelings in the past, you may be worried that these feelings might return.

-But there are steps you can take to look after and improve your general wellbeing when you're feeling low, as well as prepare for if you were to feel suicidal again:
+But there are steps you can take to look after and improve your general wellbeing when you're feeling low.
+You can also do things to prepare in case you feel suicidal again:

-A safety plan is a personalised plan to support you step-by-step at times when you may be thinking about suicide.
+A safety plan is a plan to support you at times when you may be thinking about suicide.

-- details of your own coping strategies – what has helped in the past and what you can do to help yourself now
+- details of your own coping strategies, such as what has helped you cope in the past and what you can do to help yourself now

-- the names and contact details of loved ones or telephone support services who can help in a crisis
+- the names and contact details of anyone you know who may be able to help

-- the names and contact details of professionals or agencies you can contact during crisis
+- the names and contact details of professionals or agencies you can contact if you are crisis

-- steps on making your environment safe and details of a safe place you can go to if you need
+- details of a safe place you can go, if you need to.

-Try to make a plan when you are well or able to think clearly about what you find helpful.
-You might want to complete the plan with a trusted friend or therapist and give them a copy to keep.
+Try to make a plan when you can think clearly about what you would find helpful.
+You might want to complete the plan with someone you trust, such as a friend or therapist.
+You could also give them a copy of the plan to keep.